dav2113534/ComedyQuiz/README.md

-4-24-2017
+4-26-2017
--Make responsive for mobile (review responsive design) -Add api to display recommendation videos from youtube (make it simple, make it fast) -Draw out how I want the design to look for desktop and mobile -Pick out an awesome font, maybe comedy font something fancy(google fonts) -Follow 30 minute rule!!!!
+-Add api to display recommendation videos from youtube (make it -Follow 30 minute rule!!!!